Liz Heller

-Elizabeth "Liz" Heller is an American producer and entrepreneur.
+Elizabeth Heller is an American producer and entrepreneur.
 Described by USA Today as the "'godmother' of the women's cyber movement in Hollywood," Heller is noted for her early advocacy of the internet in the entertainment industry.

 Early life and education

 Heller was born in Los Angeles and raised in Beverly Hills, California, the daughter of Seymour Heller, a personal manager, and Billie Heller, a women's rights activist.
 She attended the University of California, Los Angeles.